 Attached macroalgae grow quickly and are resilient to high levels of wave action (Mach et al., 2007), which may aid in their ability to recover from and withstand wave action caused by underwater explosions near them on the seafloor.
 Floating Sargassum is more resilient to physical disturbance than seagrass, but there are more explosions on or near the surface where they co-occur.
-Seagrasses take longer to recover from physical disturbance than macroalgae, but there are a relatively low number of explosions on or near the bottom where they co-occur.
-The only mapped seagrass occurring where underwater explosions are proposed is in the Key West Range Complex.
-Neither the ESA-listed species

-Johnson's seagrass, nor its critical habitat, overlap areas that would be subject to impacts from explosives.
+Seagrasses (i.e., submerged aquatic vegetation) take longer to recover from physical disturbance than macroalgae, but activities involving explosions on the seabed will not be conducted within a 350-yd. radius of submerged aquatic vegetation, with the exception of designated locations such as Truman Harbor and Demolition Key (in the Key West Range Complex), where these resources will be avoided to the maximum extent practicable (Table 5.4-1).
+Neither the ESA-listed species Johnson's seagrass, nor its critical habitat, overlap areas that would be subject to impacts from explosives.

 Attached macroalgae typically need hard or artificial substrate in order to grow.
-The potential distribution of attached macroalgae can be inferred by the presence of hard or artificial substrate that occurs at depths of less than 200 m throughout the Study Area, although most macroalgae growth and of kelp in particular in the Study Area occurs at depths less than about 45 m, depending on water clarity, temperature, and nutrients (Peckol & Ramus, 1988).
+The potential distribution of attached macroalgae can be inferred by the presence of hard or artificial substrate that occurs at depths of less than 200 m throughout the Study Area, although most macroalgae growth and kelp in, particular, in the Study Area occurs at depths less than about 45 m, depending on water clarity, temperature, and nutrients (Peckol & Ramus, 1988).
 See Section 3.5 (Habitats) for information regarding the distribution of hard substrate in the Study Area.
 Calculations in Appendix F (Military Expended Materials and Direct Strike Calculations) indicate that only a very small fraction of the total amount of hard substrate in any part of the Study Area would be impacted by explosives.
-As a result, if attached macroalgae are in the immediate vicinity of an explosion, only a small number of them are likely to be impacted relative to their total population level.
+As a result, if attached macroalgae are in the immediate vicinity of an explosion, only a small number of them are likely to be impacted relative to their total population-level.